thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 * add to FAQ a link to routine.txt
 * failsafe when not enough cards
-* check if logfile works fine
 * check when printing distribution change if ref has to be max or min for anki
-* remove due siblings by putting -50 dist at each relevant location
 * set better tokenizer settings for tf_idf
 * implement index scoring
 * recheck that docstrings are up to date